Dunkahoop/INFO5059-Case-Study/README.md

 # Angular/Java Spring Boot/H2 Case Study

+For those coming across this since I made it public, this is an app I built as a continual assignment in one of my classes for the Fall 2024 semester (The class name was INFO5059, hence the title).

 ## To Run

 - Run server backend by running java file `CasestudyApplication.java` (in VSCode, right click file and select `Run Java`)